kkuba91/IPchanger/README.md

 ## Installation
-- Unpack Release and swithc on *.exe
+- Unpack Release and switch on *.exe
 - Respository include complete project for VS